 Prospero Hall is a permanent housing development for homeless veterans and low-income single adults residing in East Harlem.
-This residence is being developed by The Lantern Organization with funding from HPD and tax credits from HCR.
-The project is located at the south east corner of East 118th Street and Park Avenue, is six-stories high, and consists of eighty-six studios and a super’s apartment.
+This residence was developed by The Lantern Organization with funding from NYC HPD and tax credits from HCR.
+The building is located at the south east corner of East 118th Street and Park Avenue, is six-stories high, and consists of eighty-six studios and a super’s apartment.
 To the immediate south of Prospero Hall is The Magic Garden, a green thumb garden that will remain preserved as a result of this development.

 The façade features classical proportions, an ashlar stone base, large windows with cast stone surrounds, and an articulated cornice.
-The building is fully handicapped accessible with wide corridors and two elevators, and bathrooms and kitchenettes that meet ADA (Americans with Disabilities Act) standards?.
+The building is designed with wide corridors, two elevators, and bathrooms and kitchenettes that are fully handicap accessible.
 Counseling offices are provided, as well as a teaching kitchen adjoining the community room, and a landscaped rear yard.
-Sustainable design features include the use of materials high in recycled content with low VOC levels, lighting that exceeds code performance by 58%, high–efficiency condensing boilers, and high-efficiency elevators.

-The site’s close proximity to the elevated MetroNorth railroad tracks requires a well-insulated cavity wall system, the installation of sound attenuating windows, and a centralized HVAC design that does not rely on the windows being open.
-These combined measures act to mitigate outside noise.
+The site’s close proximity to the elevated MetroNorth railroad tracks required noise mitigation measures to be integrated into the building envelope design.
+A well insulated cavity wall system, specification and installation of sound attenuating windows, and a centralized HVAC system that did not require penetrating the building facade combined to provide quiet and comfortable apartments.

 NYC HPD, NYS HCR

 Prego Consulting Engineers